postfinance/kubenurse/README.md

 `KUBENURSE_NAMESPACE` with label `KUBENURSE_NEIGHBOUR_FILTER`.
 The request is done directly to the Pod-IP and the metric types contains the prefix `path_` and the hostname of the kubelet on which the neighbour kubenurse should run.
+Only kubenurses on nodes that are schedulable are considered as neighbours, this can be changed by setting `KUBENURSE_ALLOW_UNSCHEDULABLE="true"`.

 Metric type: `path_$KUBELET_HOSTNAME`